-The project will benefit the local community for many years to come supporting the farm to deliver key outcomes providing around 2500 school children with guided outdoor learning sessions, a space for family learning activities and volunteer team days and helping the farm to generate an income to support its maintenance as a free open access site from community room hire.
+The project will benefit the local community for many years to come supporting the farm to deliver key outcomes providing around 2500 school children a year with guided outdoor learning sessions, a space for family learning and therapeutic sessions and volunteer team days whilst helping the farm generate an income to support its maintenance as a free open access site from community room hire.

 Steps to get it done:

 - Gut classroom and loft area June 2020

 - Work with stakeholders to design space July 2020

 - Contractors install upgraded solar generation equipment July 2020

 - Contractors carry out repairs / renovation of classroom July / August 2020

 - Install fixtures and fittings July - October 2020

 - Prepare and publicise calendar of activities June 2020 - December 2021